Manufacturer profile

 Connectivity & Smart Home Integration

 How a robot connects to your network and integrates with your existing smart home determines how useful it will be in practice.
-Sunseeker's robot supports 3 connectivity technologies, 2 voice assistants, and third-party integrations.
+Sunseeker's robots support 3 connectivity technologies, 2 voice assistants, and third-party integrations.

 Wireless local network connectivity enabling remote control, cloud integration, over-the-air updates, and app-based management through your home or office network.